rizedr/ipfs-java-example/README.md

 # Viant - Java IPFS

 Viant offers a private IPFS service as a file storage solution.
 This IPFS service is disconnected from public IPFS and, thus, it's private from other nodes.
-More information about IPFS can be found_here_ (https://ipfs.io/docs/getting-started/).
+More information about IPFS can be found [here](https://ipfs.io/docs/getting-started/).

-In this Java-IPFS example, we have used the java-ipfs-api (https://github.com/ipfs/java-ipfs-api) library to establish a secure connection with the Private IPFS instances of Viant.
+In this Java-IPFS example, we have used the [java-ipfs-api](https://github.com/ipfs/java-ipfs-api) library to establish a secure connection with the Private IPFS instances of Viant.
 Please make sure you are using v1.2.1.

 ## Pre-requisites

 To connect to Viant IPFS in Java we need SSL authentication, below steps helps to get and set the certificate for the domain.

-1. Download SSL from https://www.openssl.org (https://www.openssl.org/) if SSL is not in your system
+1. Download OpenSSL from [here](https://www.openssl.org/) if SSL is not in your system
 2. Move to the SSL location in CLI tool and connect to viant server using the command

      openssl s_client -connect {HOST_NAME}:443 -servername {HOST_NAME} > {SSL_FILE_NAME_TO_BE_SAVED}

     *Example:*
-    ```
+    ```bash
     openssl s_client -connect develop.supplychain.consensys.net:443 -servername develop.supplychain.consensys.net > develop.supplychain.consensys.net_ssl_cert.pem
     ```
 3. Add the created pem file to your keystore using the command